MiltonLumsky/Inchoate-Ideas/on-coding.md

 If I could earn a living coding like this, I would.
 But I'm too much of a
 zealot.
 I have too many emotional requirments!
 I'm rarely happy coding when I
 fail to follow my philosophical requirements, when I fail to abide by the
 tenets of Unix.
-And in work, one can rarely follow such.
+And in work, I'll rarely be able to follow such.

 Even so, this has not always been the case.